Publication details

 Authors

-LOSOSOVÁ Zdeňka DANIHELKA Jiří DŘEVOJAN Pavel HÁJEK Ondřej KALUSOVÁ Veronika VEČEŘA Martin CHYTRÝ Kryštof CHYTRÝ Milan ČEPLOVÁ Natálie FILIPPOV P. JIROUŠEK Martin KADAŠ Daniel KALNÍKOVÁ V. KNOLLOVÁ Ilona MACKŮ M. NIEDERLE J. NOVÁK Pavel ROHEL Jaroslav ROTREKLOVÁ Olga ŘEPKA R. ŘEZNÍČKOVÁ Marcela ŠMERDOVÁ Eva ŠUMBEROVÁ K. VESELÝ Pavel VYMAZALOVÁ M. WIRTH T. TICHÝ Lubomír
+LOSOSOVÁ Zdeňka DANIHELKA Jiří DŘEVOJAN Pavel HÁJEK Ondřej KALUSOVÁ Veronika VEČEŘA Martin CHYTRÝ Kryštof CHYTRÝ Milan ČEPLOVÁ Natálie FILIPPOV P. JIROUŠEK Martin KADAŠ Daniel KALNÍKOVÁ V. KNOLLOVÁ Ilona MACKŮ M. NIEDERLE Josef NOVÁK Pavel ROHEL Jaroslav ROTREKLOVÁ Olga ŘEPKA R. ŘEZNÍČKOVÁ Marcela ŠMERDOVÁ Eva ŠUMBEROVÁ K. VESELÝ Pavel VYMAZALOVÁ M. WIRTH T. TICHÝ Lubomír

 Year of publication 2024